 Small move.
 I moved from Oakland to San Jose.
-The weather is even nicer, rent is cheaper, etc. No particular reason why I moved from Oakland other than it didn’t make sense to live up there.
+The weather is even nicer, rent is cheaper, etc. No particular reason why I moved from Oakland other than it didn't make sense for me to live up there.

 In a remarkable turn of events, last fall, Claimbot's virtual chat engine was acquired by Mobile Tech Rx!
 This also means that I'm no longer working at Claimbot.

 Closing this chapter of my life was a bitter-sweet moment.
 I feel very lucky for having the opportunity to build a great product alongside very talented teammates.
 I'll miss it dearly.

 I am happy that all the work that we've put on the platform for the past four years will live on and be useful in different ways for the very talented folks at Mobile Tech Rx.
 Our work is in good hands, and I can't wait to see what they build on top of it.

 Having worked on Claimbot is an experience I'll cherish for the rest of my career.
 I have grown exponentially as a professional and as a person, and I owe much of it to my co-founder, partner, and mentor, Miguel Fernandez, who started and gracefully lead this whole endeavor.

 I Got a New Job